 You might also notice that people dump their stories on you, which makes them feel better.
 Then they avoid you.

 This can be quite hard to understand.
 Why would someone speak to you and share stories with you and then not want to have anything to do with you anymore?

 Intuitive sense about others

 Empaths also read people very well.
-It is like we have the built in BS meters that tells you when people are being untruthful, when they’re hiding something or when they are not coming clean about something.
+It is like we have the built-in BS meters that tell you when people are being untruthful when they’re hiding something or when they are not coming clean about something.

 Again, this can be confusing if you get these mixed signals from people where they say one thing but you are feeling something else from them and you can start to question yourself.

 The third sign that I want to share with you is that we take on the energy of others.
 We take on that energy and we absorb it.
 We feel it like it’s our own and we can also sense the energy in places.

 A few years ago, I walked into a person’s bedroom.
 This person was very sad and unhappy for a while.

 As soon as I walked into the bedroom it felt like I was walking through syrup.
 It was this incredibly heavy dense energy.
 I almost couldn’t breathe, my throat constricted and I wanted to cry.
 It felt like everything was quite dark and black around me.

 That is what it can feel like when you walk into an energy field that’s been left behind by someone.
 Remember we are all energetic beings.